MicrosoftDocs/architecture-center/docs/solution-ideas/articles/connected-factory-hierarchy-service-content.md

 Every node in the hierarchy contains a system-defined unique identifier issued by the service.
 This ID uniquely identifies items, such as a specific machine in a specific factory, across applications throughout an entire organization.
 The ID can also be added to telemetry data sent by machines, to contextualize that data based on the hierarchy.

-To maintain a separation of concerns, the hierarchy service only contains information about nodes, relationships, and references to corresponding master data, such as the ERP ID of a given machine.
+To maintain a separation of concerns, the hierarchy service only contains information about nodes, relationships, and references to corresponding master data.
 The system maintains other information, such as actual master data records or application-specific parameters, separately.

 A dedicated master data document service can provide master data records.
 A shop floor application can maintain parameters like thresholds or default cavity values that are defined on a machine level.
 The hierarchy service remains lean and efficient, and avoids evolving into a parallel master data management system.